Events and News

 March 2023

 Alumni from the Notation in Science Communication program spoke to current students and Stanford community members at a panel on March 1st.
 They spoke about how they use the science communication skills they cultivated in the NSC to build successful careers in public service, environmental communication, healthcare, and educational technology.
-A recording of the event can be viewed here.
+View a recording of the event.

 February 2023